OpenMoonRay/openmoonray-docs/docs/moonray/maps/RemapMap.md

         default: [ 1, 1, 1 ]

-        <p class=jekyll-theme-minimal scene-class-attr-comment">the input value that will be remapped to the 'output max' value</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">the input value that will be remapped to the 'output max' value</p>

     <h3>input_min_RGB</h3>